What is a Ponzi Scheme?

 Also, before investing in any scheme, one should ask for the company’s financial records to verify whether they are legit.

 A Ponzi scheme is simply an illegal investment.
-Named after Charles Ponzi, who was a fraudster in the 1920s, the scheme promises consistent and high returns, yet it carries very little risk.
+Named after Charles Ponzi, who was a fraudster in the 1920s, the scheme promises consistent and high returns, yet supposedly with very little risk.
 Although such a scheme can work in the short term, it runs out of money eventually.
 Therefore, investors should always be skeptical of investments that sound too good to be true.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.